danrusei/market-data/README.md

 A Rust lib to fetch & enhance historical time-series stock market data.

-For fetching the data a Sync version can be used with [ureq](https://crates.io/crates/ureq) http client, or the Async version using [reqwest](https://crates.io/crates/reqwest) http client.
+The Sync version using the [ureq](https://crates.io/crates/ureq) http client is the default.
+An Async version using [reqwest](https://crates.io/crates/reqwest) http client can be selected by enabling the "use-async" feature.

 To enable async feature: